njamalii/Counter/README.md

 # React + Vite
 ---
-## Counter
+## Increase & Decrease button

-This is a simple sample of counter.
+This is a simple sample of Increase & Decrease button.

 The code is written once without using useCallback hook and once using useCallback hook.